Yandex Cloud

 • --role: Role ID.

-• --subject: Type and ID of the subject getting the role.
+• --subject: Type and ID of the subject you are assigning the role to.

 For example, this command assigns a user the administrator role for a directory with the b1gmit33ngp3******** ID: